 We host and participate in a number of important initiatives focused on creating meaningful change for women in law, including:

-- Women in Law Hackathon: Akerman is a participant in Diversity Lab's series of think-tank focused programs on solving equality and inclusion problems in big law firms.
+Women in Law Hackathon: Akerman has participated in Diversity Lab’s series of think-tank focused programs on solving equality and inclusion problems in big law firms.
 Hosted in collaboration with Stanford Law School and Bloomberg Law, concepts originating from the competition evolve into initiatives deployed throughout the industry to address issues such as diversity and compensation.
+This bi-annual event began in 2016 and we plan to continue to participate in future programs.